openedx-unsupported/devstack/docs/devstack_interface.rst

 - ``dev.backup`` creates a backup of all the database containers(mysql, elasticsearch, mongo)

-  When to use: Do this routinly, such that if something happens, you can revert back to a backup using ``make dev.restore``

   Also see below at ``dev.restore`` for opposite counterpart to this command.

 - ``dev.restore`` will restore your database containers to the backups created using ``dev.backup``